php-slang/php-slang-docs/docs/10_Additional_Articles/01_Top_10_Sins_of_PHP.md

 ```

 ### 2. No generic types
-This is the biggest pain in the ass of all listed PHP sins.
+Lack of [generic types](https://en.wikipedia.org/wiki/Generic_programming) touches not only developers who want

-This problem touches not only developers who want to introduce functional programming.
+to introduce functional programming.
+This is a problem of a whole community and everyone who
-This is a problem of a whole community and everyone who created non trivial OOP application feel this problem.
+created non trivial OOP application feel this problem.

 On 2016-01-06 there was introduced a proposal to implement this feature.
 More about a proposal and shape of eventual implementation in PHP you can find at